CRS Score for Express Entry: What Colombian Applicants Actually Score in 2025

 The CRS age scoring peaks between ages 20 and 29, at 110 points for a single applicant.
 From age 30, points decline steadily:

-A 35-year-old Colombian profile is still at maximum points.
-A 40-year-old profile has lost 27 points just from age.
-For applicants approaching 35, starting the French strategy and WES evaluation immediately is significantly more valuable than waiting to "prepare more."
+A 35-year-old Colombian profile has 77 age points, compared with the maximum 110 at ages 20–29.
+A 40-year-old profile has lost 60 points just from age.
+For applicants approaching 30, starting the French strategy and WES evaluation immediately is significantly more valuable than waiting to "prepare more."

 How the Especialización Changes Education Points

-Colombian professionals who hold both a Título Profesional (5-year degree) and a 1-year Especialización can claim "Two or more credentials, one of which is three or more years."
-WES must evaluate both together for this to count.
+Colombian professionals who hold both a Título Profesional (5-year degree) and a 1-year Especialización can claim "Two or more credentials, one of which is three or more years" when each foreign credential has a valid ECA and the other CRS conditions are met.
+WES can document both in one report, but IRCC does not require a single combined report.

 Getting the WES report to reflect "two credentials" instead of just the Bachelor's adds 8 points.
-Combined with the French bonus, this is a profile that reaches 524 — comfortably within range of general draws and guaranteed to qualify for French draws.
+Combined with the French bonus, the illustrative 454-point profile would reach approximately 524 — an invitation still depends on the applicable draw cutoff and eligibility.

 Category-Based Draws: The Practical CRS Floor